Human-Inspired Framework to Accelerate Reinforcement Learning: Our Framework: TA-Explore

+In the next sections, we illustrate examples of such strictly increasing behavior of $\alpha_{\texttt{TA}^e,T}$ to corroborate this proposition.

-Moving to a new MDP in each episode until $\beta(e)=0$ heightens the non-stationarity problem.
-This aligns with methods resembling exploration encouragement \cite{NIPS2016_afda3322,STREHL20081309}, initially appearing to exacerbate problem instability and slow learning.
+\begin{remark} \normalfont{Moving to a new MDP in each episode until $\beta(e)=0$ heightens the non-stationarity problem.
+This aligns with methods resembling exploration encouragement \citep{NIPS2016_afda3322,STREHL20081309}, initially appearing to exacerbate problem instability and slow learning.
 Nonetheless, it's observed that increased feedback actually accelerates learning.
 Our approach differs by not advocating blind exploration of all states; instead, we harness transferred knowledge across tasks before deep dives (avoiding overfitting and straying from the main goal).
-The crucial art lies in setting $\beta(e)$ reliably to transfer suitable prior knowledge via the value function or policy, leading to a more sample-efficient algorithm.
+The crucial art lies in setting $\beta(e)$ reliably to transfer suitable prior knowledge via the value function or policy, leading to a more sample-efficient algorithm.} \end{remark}

-Selecting an appropriate $\beta(e)$ is crucial for smooth learning and influences the number of MDPs.
-Generally, $\beta(e)$ should decrease with increasing $e$ and approach 0 for convergence to the main goal.
-The rate of decrease depends on the task, making it challenging to specify a universal formula.
-The alignment between main and auxiliary goals can guide $\beta(e)$ selection: strong alignment allows for a slower linear decrease, such as $\beta(e) = [(E - e)\beta(0)/E]_+$, starting from $\beta(0)$ and reaching 0 at episode $E$.
-Conversely, weak alignment suggests a faster exponential decrease, like $\beta(e) = \beta(0)\lambda^e$, with $\lambda \in (0,1)$.

-\texttt{TA-Explore} is versatile, compatible with any RL algorithm, and not limited to specific algorithms like R-MAX \cite{ strehl2009} that rely on tight upper bounds.
-It can be integrated with any non-($\epsilon$, $\delta$)-PAC algorithm, whether it's value-based, policy-based, tabular, or deep-RL.
-In deep-RL, prior knowledge improves initial neural network weightings.
+\begin{remark} \normalfont{\texttt{TA-Explore} is versatile, compatible with any RL algorithm, and not limited to specific algorithms like R-MAX \citep{ strehl2009} that rely on tight upper bounds.
+It can be integrated with any non-($\epsilon$, $\delta$)-PAC algorithm, whether it's value-based, policy-based, tabular, or deep RL.
+In deep RL, prior knowledge improves initial neural network weightings.
 It accommodates tasks with multiple goals or constraints (see Section \ref{section5}).
 Unlike conventional transfer learning methods with pre-training and end-training phases, it offers unified, integrated learning that's simpler and faster.
-Plus, it does not require pre-solved tasks and easily applies to any environment without added computational complexity.
+Plus, it does not require pre-solved tasks and easily applies to any environment without added computational complexity.} \end{remark}

+In the following, we illustrate how to use \texttt{TA-Explore} with a simple example in Section \ref{section4}, and then its effectiveness in solving difficult real-world problems is further analyzed in Section \ref{section5}.